qvalentln/qvalentln/README.md

 - 📫 I'm currently focusing on <a href="https://en.wikipedia.org/wiki/Trie">Data Structures</a> and <a href="https://codeforces.com/blog/entry/48868">Algorithms</a>

-- ⚡ I'm eager to master OOP.
+- ⚡ I'm eager to master <a href="https://en.wikipedia.org/wiki/Object-oriented_programming">OOP</a>.

 <h3>Bonus</h3>